ci-bonfire/Sprint/myth/_docs_src/general/models.md

 ## Chainable Methods

-Thanks to CodeIgniter's [ActiveRecord](http://ellislab.com/codeigniter/user-guide/database/active_record.html) library, it is very simply to modify the BF_Model's methods.
+Thanks to CodeIgniter's [ActiveRecord](http://ellislab.com/codeigniter/user-guide/database/active_record.html) library, it is very simply to modify the CIDbModel's methods.
 This can be done through either chainable methods or by extending methods.

 Chainable methods are a feature of PHP 5 and higher that allow you to return the results of one function into another, and to keep this 'chain' of events continuing through several functions.
-Bonfire duplicates several of the stock ActiveRecord methods in BF_Model to make it simple and elegant to customize your queries.
+Sprint duplicates several of the stock ActiveRecord methods in CIDbModel to make it simple and elegant to customize your queries.

-Bonfire's model supports chaining for most of the ActiveRecord methods available, including:
+Sprint's model supports chaining for most of the ActiveRecord methods available, including:

 * select
 * select_max